a-zz/pareidolia.es/content/md/bravas.md

 Once you've got your local copy, just take a look at [js/metadata.readme](js/metadata.readme); it should be quite straightforward.
 The sample (and fully functional) js/metadata.json should be a good reference too.
 Enjoy!

+## Project status and license

+Current project status is: _personal use only_.
+Mostly stable, but lacking some state-of-the-art features and broader browser compatibility testing (any recent browser will very likely be supported, though; any older one will as likely be not).

+Latest production relase is [v0.1_1](https://github.com/a-zz/bravas/tree/v0.1).
+Latest release candidate is [v0.2_rc1](https://github.com/a-zz/bravas/releases/tag/v0.2_rc1).

+**brⱯvⱯs** is released under the [GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), so feel free to use it at will (but fairly).

 ## Acknowledgements
 The only third party product included so far is [remarkable.js](https://github.com/jonschlinkert/remarkable) by